Think you’re bad at math? There’s a reason for that.

 Both Ralisoc and Woo propose to reduce abstraction in the teaching of math — make it less hieroglyphics on a blackboard and more an exploration of the student's world.
 That's an admirable goal.
 I quote them here only to show how the metaphors teachers and parents may use to encourage unprepared students, in fact, perpetrate the genetic myth.

 Woo's argument undercuts his own point.
 A person born with perfect eyesight will effortlessly read the 20/20 line on an eye chart.
-But if you are born with poor sight, the eye chart will forever look like the laziest post-impressionist painting.
+But if you are born with poor sight, the eye chart will forever look like a lazy post-impressionist painting.
 Only corrective lenses, not hard work, can change this fact.
-He wouldn't say, "I'm just not a seeing kind of person," because that's an odd thing to say.
+He wouldn't say, "I'm just not a seeing kind of person," because it's an odd thing to say.
 But that doesn't make it any less true.

 Similarly, math is not a language as Ralisoc claims.
 Language is something children master effortlessly because their brains are programmed with what linguists call "universal grammar."
-Every English-speaking child knows that the sentences are spoken in SVO format and that you add an s to most words to plural it.
+Every English-speaking child knows that the sentences are spoken in Subject-Verb-Object format and that you add an s to most words to pluralize them.
 They manage this incredible feat without any formal schooling.The same cannot be said for their multiplication tables.

 Linguist Noam Chomsky disregarded this idea: "To say that mathematics is a language is just a metaphoric use of the notion of language. […] It certainly doesn't have the properties of human language.
 A human language is a natural phenomenon [while] mathematics is a human creation."

-And students know these facts.
+Students know this.
 They understand that eyesight comes naturally, and while they may not have learned about universal grammar, they have a sense that language acquisition came easily to them.
 They didn't even have to think about it.

 Metaphors such as these, even if presented with encouragement, are wrong and reinforced the belief that being a math person requires being born with an innate gift for the subject.